 Still we are not able to link any infectious agent or vector associated to RA.

 PATHOGENESIS AND PATHOPHYSIOLOGY OF RHEUMATOID ARTHRITIS (RA)

-Its been observed that there is abnormal immune response where there is a state of persistent cellular activation; due to constant positive feedback which may be due to inhibition of negative feedback pathway or exaggerated positive feedback due to certain factors; causing formation of immune complexes and autoimmunity which most of the times initially shows up in synovial joint and less frequently or later in other organs and tissues as well
+It has been observed that there is an abnormal immune response, where in, there is a state of persistent cellular activation, due to constant positive feedback (probably due to inhibition of negative feedback pathway or exaggerated positive feedback due to certain factors) causing formation of immune complexes and autoimmunity.
+This initially shows up in synovial joint and less frequently or later in other organs and tissues as well.

 Rheumatoid Arthritis manifests in following phases :-